ThomasR/nonogram-solver/doc/internals.md

 ## Trial and Error

-It may happen that a puzzle with a unique solution cannot be solved with the abovementioned approach.
+It may happen that even puzzles with a unique solution cannot be solved with the abovementioned approach.
 In this case, `nonogram-solver` uses the partial solution and randomly fills in `█` in an empty cell.
 Then, it starts the whole solution process with that new puzzle, and if a contradiction is encountered, that cell is known to be empty.

 This continues until an iteration limit is reached or the puzzle is solved.